Oskang09/go-graph-loader/readme.md

 # Documentation Tools

 For documentating we will suggest go with [magidoc](https://magidoc.js.org/introduction/welcome) since they will build documentation based on your server's introspection query result.
-But if you using this plugins you will need to specifiy some custom scalar type which we using to process some array, struct and anoymous types.
-You can generate magidoc using this cli `magidoc generate`, after you have start the server with `WriteSchema` and `WriteMagidoc` function.

 # Development Roadmap